Arcadia, Florida: History

 Oak Street is the "main street" in Arcadia.
 The downtown is far more elaborate than neighboring counties' downtown areas, as Arcadia is older and was their county seat prior to the formation of their present counties.
 Arcadia is also home to many early 20th-century homes, houses of worship, and several historic public buildings.

 From 1917 to 1922, Arcadia was the home of Carlstrom Field, a grass airfield of the U.S. Army Air Service named for deceased aviation pioneer Victor Carlstrom.
 Carlstrom Field was used for pilot training both during and after World War I. In May 1941, the site again became an airfield for military primary flight training, operated by the Embry–Riddle Aeronautical Institute (now Embry–Riddle Aeronautical University).
 Carlstrom Field, one of several satellite fields in the Fort Myers area, also trained pilots for the Royal Air Force until its closing in 1945.
+23 RAF cadets that died during training are commemorated in Oak Ridge Cemetery.

 Arcadia's historic buildings include the Johnson-Smith House, William Oswell Ralls House, and Micajah T. Singleton House.
 Also, around 3,400 acres, which includes the downtown area, are part of the Arcadia Historic District.

 After three Arcadia children, the Ray brothers, were diagnosed with HIV in 1986, school officials refused to let them attend school.
-The Ray family won a $1.1 million judgement against the county school system, but were forced to leave Arcadia after their home was burned down in 1987.
+The Ray family won a $1.1 million judgement against the county school system, but were forced to leave Arcadia after their home was burned down in 1987, in what has been described as "almost certainly a case of arson."